Explanations of typical terms you might come across in people and footfall counting

 People Counter – a general term for any automatic electronic device for monitoring visitor numbers.

-Power over Ethernetor PoE technology describes a system to pass electrical power safely, along with data, on CAT5 or CAT6 Ethernet cabling.
-The Q-Scan Twincomm Counters, Irisys Thermal Counters and Brickstream 2200 all support PoE, however the IRC3000 range of counters require a specific passive PoE supply and must not be connected to an active PoE switch port.
+Power over Ethernet or PoE technology describes a system to pass electrical power safely, along with data, on CAT5 or CAT6 Ethernet cabling.
+The Q-Scan Twincomm Counters, Irisys Thermal Counters and Brickstream 3D all support PoE.

 Real-Time Counting– the ability to display live footfall or occupancy counts within 5 seconds of the target having passed through a count-zone.